dmlc/decord/README.md

 git clone --recursive https://github.com/dmlc/decord
 ```

-Build the shared library in source root directory, you can specify `-DUSE_CUDA=1` or `-DUSE_CUDA=/path/to/cuda` to enable NVDEC hardware accelerated decoding:
+Build the shared library in source root directory, you can specify `-DUSE_CUDA=ON` or `-DUSE_CUDA=/path/to/cuda` to enable NVDEC hardware accelerated decoding:

 ```bash
 cd decord